Dwawayu/diff-gaussian-rasterization/README.md

 # Differential Gaussian Rasterization

-It is a fork that support backward of camera pose and depth.
+This is a version that supports backward camera pose and depth.

 # Reference